Statement by the President and CEO Håkan Buskhe:

 Follow us on twitter: @saab

 Saab serves the global market with world-leading products, services and solutions within military defence and civil security.
 Saab has operations and employees on all continents around the world.
 Through innovative, collaborative and pragmatic thinking, Saab develops, adopts and improves new technology to meet customers’ changing needs.

-This information is such that Saab AB is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact person set out above, on 13 February 2017 at 07.30 (CET).
+The information is such that Saab AB is obliged to make public pursuant to the EU Market Abuse Regulation and the Securities Markets Act.
+The information was submitted for publication, through the agency of the contact person set out above, on 16 February 2018 at 07.30 (CET).